daveho/CloudCoderWebsite/install/build.md

 This page describes how to configure and build the CloudCoder software.

+You can build the CloudCoder software on any computer (for example, the computer you normally use for development.)
+You could also use whatever computer you are using as your build server (since it will be running Linux and  is probably relatively powerful.)

 # Prerequisites

 You can build CloudCoder on any computer that has the following software